 Ancient craftsmanship.
 Modern aesthetics.

-A centre for balance.
-Potato Head Suites, formerly known as Katamama, was designed in collaboration with architect Andra Matin and built from materials drawn from Mother Earth.
+A centre for balance, Katamama was designed in collaboration with architect Andra Matin and built from materials drawn from Mother Earth.
 Over 1.8 million terracotta bricks were hand-crafted by artisans in the village of Darmasaba to form the building’s walls.
 The 57 suites within them are bright, spacious and filled with new-and-old treasures from around Indonesia.
 They are made to feel like home.

 Ancient healing takes place in the spa; the palm-lined swimming pool and private bar is Seminyak’s true answer to an oasis.
 Positioned at the heart of our Desa, but tucked away in its own pocket of tranquility, it’s the perfect place to go inward, exhale and recharge.